uchicago-econ-io/.github/profile/README.md

 **Vertical-Markets**

-We also maintain a repository that includes small datasets and links to larger ones.
+We also maintain a repository **Dataset** that includes small datasets and links to larger ones.

 As we establish this foundation, our goal is to build a code and data repository that reflects the rigor and standard of excellence associated with the **University of Chicago**.